rHyAc/Exp_C_notes/ch3.md

     struct st
     {
         int a       : 1;
         /* ": 1" -- one bit length, bit field.
-A bit field must have a type of int, unsigned int, or signed int (or a qualified version of one of these).
-It's implementation-dependent whether bit fields that are int's can be negative.
+A bit field must have a qualified or unqualified version of _Bool, signed int, unsigned int, or some other implementation-defined type.
+         * The width of a bit-field shall be an integer constant expression with a nonnegative value that does not exceed the width of an object
          * C99 guarentees that bit-fields will be packed as tightly as possible, provided they don’t cross storage unit boundaries.
 But in C11 a bit-field can span multiple allocation units instead of